JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/about/contributing.md

 Once there you will notice you are on the master branch, whenever a package is imported Julia will use the code in the current branch, this means checking out other git branches will let you use/test whatever there is.
-The rest can be done with your git skills.